Exceen/game-categories-lite/readme.txt

 Game Categories Lite v1.8 - "Homebrew Sorter Ultimate" Edition

-The main differences in this version are stabilization in the visibility of the Game Categories options listed within the System Settings, as well as modifying/enhancing the gclite_filter.txt file.
+The main differences in this version are stabilization in the visibility of the Game Categories options listed within the System Settings, as well as modifications & enhancements to the gclite_filter.txt file.

 If you want to hide certain update/game/dlc on the XMB, create a file named gclite_filter.txt and add sectioned entries as outlined below.
 Put the file in your seplugins folder.